Whilst sub-Qs are not always necessary or appropriate (see below), most

 changing vets.
 It is not ideal timing having to do this when your cat is

-sick, it is not easy finding a UK vet who permits sub-Qs, and many vets are reluctant to take on clients of another vet.
+but it is very short and not very up to date), and many vets are reluctant to take on clients of another vet.

 If you are lucky enough to find a vet who will work with you, do not make negative comments about your first vet but